castral02/competition_assay/README.md

 ### Developing Metrics

 Previous research has explored a multitude of AlphaFold-based metrics for understanding protein-protein interactions.
-Our goal was to develop a unified score incorporating multiple metrics, without bias toward a single one.
+Our goal was to develop a unified interaction score that integrates multiple structural metrics, normalized and weighted to reduce bias toward any single predictor.

 We focused on two key docking scores:
 - [mpDockQ/pDockQ](https://www.nature.com/articles/s41467-022-33729-4)
 - [LIA/LIS](https://www.biorxiv.org/content/10.1101/2024.02.19.580970v1)

-We applied threshold-based filtering to these scores, and assigned a composite score based on the number of passed filters, with normalized summation.
+We applied threshold-based filtering to LIA, LIS, and mpDockQ scores.
+A composite score was then calculated by scaling a normalized sum of these metrics according to the number of filters passed, emphasizing high-confidence interactions.

 ➡️ Full workflow illustrated below: